Health & Safety Guidelines for Youth Programs

 • Breaks for all students during indoor instruction and activities a the San Pablo lawn

 • Staff, Teaching Artists, and volunteers are required to wash their hands throughout the day.

-• There will be open windows, fans, and air purifiers that aid in the ventilation of all classroom and program spaces.
+• Kala will have open windows, fans, and air purifiers to aid in the ventilation of all classroom and program spaces.

-• If a participant refuses to comply with safety protocol, such as wearing or keeping on a mask properly and following instructions from the teaching artists, parents/families of the student will be notified by phone and asked to pick the student up for immediate early dismissal.
+• If a participant refuses to comply with healthy and safety guidelines, and refuse to follow instructions from the the instructors, parents/families of the student will be notified by phone and asked to pick the student up for immediate early dismissal.

-• Participants will be allowed to return to the program if they agree to follow protocol the next day.
+• Participants will be allowed to return to the program if they agree to follow guidelines/ instructions the next day.